h41ku/esbuild-css-externals-plugin/README.md

 ## Use case

-The plugin us useful when images or/and fonts which defined in css file are already located in a public storage for static files.
+The plugin is useful when images or/and fonts which defined in css file are already located in a public storage for static files.
 For example, the source code of stylesheet `style.css` references to image: